 Once saving, you are ready to test your current configuration by clicking the Finish button in the M.A.R.S interface.
 At this stage, you only have a very simple video player, so it’s time to add some more zones.
 To get back to the configuration GUI press the s key on your keyboard.

-To add an additional video zone, click the Add Zone button, you can make this zone as big or small as you like, but the width we would recommend to maintain the correct aspect ratio of the video is Height 540 and Width 960.
+To add an additional video zone, click the Add Zone button, you can make this zone as big or small as you like, but the width we would recommend to maintaining the correct aspect ratio of the video is Height 540 and Width 960.

-In its current state, this zone will overlap with your main video zone, adding a border helps to avoid this and make it stand out.
-To do this set the Border configuration option to ON, this will give you some additional configuration options.
+In its current state, this zone will overlap with your main video zone.
+Adding a border helps to avoid this and make it stand out.
+To do this set the Border configuration option to ON.
+This will give you some additional configuration options.

 Click Save and Finish to test your configuration.

-Note: To get back to the configuration GUI press the s key on your keyboard.
+Note To get back to the configuration GUI press the s key on your keyboard.

 Next, you’ll add an RSS Feed to display dynamic content along the bottom of the screen.
-You do this by clicking the Add Zone button to add a third zone to your layout, drag this zone to the bottom left corner of the screen and then resize it to the entire width of the display by dragging the right edge of the zone.
+This is done by clicking the Add Zone button to add a third zone to your layout, drag this zone to the bottom left corner of the screen and then resize it to the entire width of the display by dragging the right edge of the zone.
 You’ll also need to resize the height of the zone by dragging the top edge to make it as thin as possible.
 You also have the option to manually set the Height to 83 and Width to 3840 in the zone configuration panel.
 Your layout should now look like the screenshot below.